kushalbhatia/duplicate-files/README.md

 # A simple yet powerful program that searches for unique, sorted duplicate hashed files on your computer

-1. Import os, hashlib and time modules
+1. Import os, hashlib, csv and time modules

 2. Create a global dictionary of hashed files, a global list of duplicate files, a global ignore list of case-sensitive hidden directories, and a timer